MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-information-protection-for-power-bi.md

 ### Phase 6: Initial testing

-In the sixth phase, you should perform initial tests to verify that everything behaves as expected.
+In the sixth phase, you perform initial tests to verify that everything behaves as expected.
 For initial testing purposes, you should publish the label policy only for the implementation team.

 During this phase, be certain to test:

 - Microsoft Office files
 - Power BI items in the Power BI service
 - Power BI Desktop files
-- Export of files from the Power BI service
+- Exporting files from the Power BI service
 - Other scopes included in the configuration, such as Teams sites or SharePoint

 Be sure to check the functionality and user experience by using a web browser and also mobile devices that are commonly used.
 Update your [user documentation](#user-documentation-and-training) accordingly.

 > [!IMPORTANT]
 > Even if only a few members of the team are authorized to set a sensitivity label, all users will be able to see labels that are assigned to content.
 If you're using your production tenant, users may wonder why they see labels assigned to items in a workspace in the Power BI service.
-Be ready to anticipate user support questions.
+Be ready to support and respond to user questions.

 ### Phase 7: Gather user feedback

-The goal for the next phase is to obtain feedback from a small group of key users.
+The goal for this phase is to obtain feedback from a small group of key users.
 The feedback should identify areas of confusion, gaps in the [label structure](#sensitivity-label-structure), or technical issues.
 You might also find reasons to improve the [user documentation](#user-documentation-and-training).

 To this end, you should publish (or republish) the label policy to a small subset of users who are willing to provide feedback.

 > [!TIP]
 > Be sure to factor sufficient time into your project plan.
 For labels and label policy settings, the product documentation recommends [allowing 24 hours](/microsoft-365/compliance/create-sensitivity-labels?view=o365-worldwide&preserve-view=true#when-to-expect-new-labels-and-changes-to-take-effect) for the changes to take effect.
-This time is required to ensure all changes propagate through to the related services.
+This time is required to ensure all changes propagate through to related services.

 ### Phase 8: Release iteratively